 Regardless if it’s a residential fence or commercial fence, it’s always important to use experienced fence installers near you that can show you example pictures of their work, provide references, and have [proper] insurance.
 Rocket Fence is a Texas fence company in Houston and all surrounding areas that can build all types of fences, including horse fencing.

 Rocket Fence is a preferred local fence contractor in The Magnolia and Spring areas for both residential and commercial fencing installation and Horse fencing company.
-We honor a 1 year workmanship warranty, provide free fence estimates, and offer financing options as well so you don’t have to save up in full to get started on your project.
-In fact, as material prices continue to increase over time, you may end up paying the same total amount with today’s pricing with some interest compared to cash pricing down the road.
+We honor a 1 year workmanship warranty and provide free fence estimates.
 Call us today or request a fencing quote online to get started.
 We’d love to hear from you!

 Because a horse's eyes are on the side of their head they are capable of seeing nearly 360 degrees at one time.
 They can also sleep both lying down and standing up.